See Also: The Last Prophecy - The Cathar Prophecy of 2021

 Lucifer is never called the Devil in the Bible, but Satan is, repeatedly.
 The words satan and devil are both etymologically linked to the word 'accuser' and are associated with temptation.
 Satan, for example, is identified as the serpent in the Garden of Eden and as the tempter of Jesus in the wilderness ("Serpents in the Bible."
 Wikipedia, Wikimedia Foundation, 25 November 2025, https://en.wikipedia.org/wiki/Serpents_in_the_Bible#Ancient_serpent.).

-It is said that Eve was tempted by Sataniel and fell from Heaven.
-Before the fall, she would have been known as Evil.
 The fall of Eve is one of the biggest stories of the Bible!

 Hell is an eternal afterlife of punishment in Christian and Islamic religions.
 However, in Eastern mysticism, it is an intermediary place between reincarnations.
-Religions for which the afterlife is non-punitive (for example, Mesopotamian Kur, Greek Hades, and Hebrew Sheol) see it as the abode of the dead ("Hell."
+Religions for which the Afterlife is non-punitive (for example, Mesopotamian Kur, Greek Hades, and Hebrew Sheol) see it as the abode of the dead ("Hell."
 Wikipedia, Wikimedia Foundation, 1 August 2024, https://en.wikipedia.org/wiki/Hell.).

 Hel (also spelled Hell or Helle), coincidentally, is the female goddess of the Underworld in Norse mythology.
 Like Tartarus and Hades, the name represents both a god (goddess) and a place ("Hel (mythological being)."
 Wikipedia, Wikimedia Foundation, 4 December 2025, https://en.wikipedia.org/wiki/Hel_(mythological_being).).
-Perhaps, the Hebrew Sheol is really Indo-European She-El, a female equivelent of El.
+Perhaps, the Hebrew Sheol is really Indo-European She-El, a female El.

 Angelical mysticism has both male (El) and female (Hel) deities.
 In contrast, Judaism (Yahweh), Christianity (Jesus), and Islam (Allah) have male gods only.
 In French, 'hell' translates to 'enfer' (from Latin infernus, or underworld).
-Shockingly, the French call their own children 'enfants!'
-This points to ancient Latin mythology viewing the Underworld as a transit place between life and death and death and life, i.e. reincarnation.
+Shockingly, the French call their own children 'enfants!'Â This points to ancient Latin mythology viewing the Underworld as a transit place between life and death and death and life, i.e. reincarnation.

 In French, the male and female pronouns (il, elle)